AntonioND/giibiiadvance/README.md

 This has been compiled in Linux Mint 16 and Windows 7 succesfuly.
 Compiling with OpenCV in Linux is a bit tricky, and the emulator can't close nicely, but camera works.
 SDL windows handler is a bit buggy (?), so expect some glitches when using the debugger.

-This is the only GB emulator that emulates completely the GB Camera if you have a webcam! :)
+This is the only GB emulator that emulates completely the GB Camera if you have a webcam! :) More information here: https://github.com/AntonioND/gbcam-rev-engineer

 For 0.3.0
 ---------